Espresso. Nespresso. The two words may be separated by only a single letter, but there is a world of difference between the two.

 Cost: Nespresso offers a number of different machines for consumers to choose from.
 They are generally less expensive than regular espresso machines.
 Most fall into the $150-$300 price range.

 Ease of use: Nespresso machines are very easy for beginners to use effectively.
 They use only pods, so you don’t have to worry about grinding coffee or purchasing a coffee grinder.
+The allow some customization, but are easily reset to factory settings with a few clicks of a button.

 Speed: It is much quicker to pop a coffee capsule into a Nespresso machine, press a button and wait 30 seconds for your coffee than it is to prepare a high-quality espresso using a regular espresso machine.